 New York State Bar Association - Minority Fellowships in Environmental Law

 Contact: Lisa Batille| Phone: 518-463-3200 | http://www.nysba.org/

 Law students are eligible for consideration if they are enrolled in a law school in New York State or are permanent New York State residents enrolled in a law school in another state.
 Recipients will receive a $6,000 stipend for a minimum of ten weeks of summer employment.
 The winner of the fellowship must find his/her own placement.
 Find more information here.
-The Summer 2013 application deadline has been extended to December 31, 2012.
+The Summer 20134 application deadline has not yet been posted.

-Martin Luther King (MLK) Interns are assigned to local legal service programs across the Commonwealth of Pennsylvania.
-Interns are selected and assigned by the Martin Luther King, Jr. Hiring and Training Committee.
+Martin Luther King (MLK) Summer Interns are assigned to Pennsylvania Legal Aid Network programs across the Commonwealth of Pennsylvania.
 The Hiring Committee will assign selected interns to local legal service agencies.
+Each summer, the Pennsylvania Legal Aid Network awards 10 paid internships to current law stendets to participate in a 10 week summer program.
 Salary and benefits are determined by the host program.
 Minority law students from any law school are invited to apply.
 Find more information here.
 See the brochure attachment at the bottom of the web page.
-Current law students (1L or 2L) may indicate their interest in serving as a MLK summer intern by sending a letter (expressing interest and preferences), resume and three references to:
+Current law students (1L or 2L) may indicate their interest in serving as a MLK summer intern by sending a letter (expressing interest and preferences), resume, and three references to: